 my boss keeps inviting me to family events by Alison Green on November 8, 2016 A reader writes: My boss (co-owner of the company) is someone who is good to me professionally, but for whom I have very little respect after watching her work for eight years.
 However, I am always polite and professional and work as hard as I can for her, her co-owner (who I like), and the company, and have done well.
 She has repeatedly drawn me into conference rooms to confide in me about her private dilemmas, frequently breaking into tears.
 She seems genuinely grateful for this attention and, in return, feels like she’s returning the favor by inviting me to events she hosts for her family.
 I don’t know her family.
 I’ve met her sons a few times.
 I don’t want to spend any time with this woman.
 I have my own family/friends I want to spend time with.
 I just got an invitation to her son’s wife’s baby shower.
 I don’t want to spend money on a gift and I don’t (and won’t) attend.
 How do I put a fork in this for the last time?
 I ALWAYS refuse the invitations, citing something I need to do with my own family, knowing she won’t criticize that.
 But I’m tired of feeling like I have to buy her kids baby/wedding/shower gifts.
 Ugh, your boss.
 Crying to you about her personal life and inviting you to family events?!
 She is not one for professional boundaries, I guess.
 It’s never easy to tell someone “I don’t like you in that way and don’t want to be your friend.”
 But the fact that she’s your boss gives you an easier, less awkward way to do it than if she were someone outside of work: you can cite the work relationship as your reason.
 Say this: “Jane, it’s kind of you to invite me to these kinds of things, but I want to be transparent with you that I wouldn’t feel comfortable attending a family event because you’re my boss.
 To me, it would blur the boundaries too much; I think it’s better for both of us if we keep boss/employee boundaries.
 I know not everyone does things that way, but it’s my way.
 Thank you for understanding!”
 If she tells you that you’re being overly scrupulous and that it’s not big deal, just repeat this: “I hear you.
 I’m old-fashioned this way!”
 By calling yourself “old-fashioned” in this context, you’re reinforcing that professional boundaries are a long-established thing, not some crazy notion that you’ve come up with on your own.
 At this point, she should stop with the invitations.
 But if for some reason they continue, you absolutely should not feel obligated to buy baby, wedding, or shower gifts for her family members.
 The fact that she’s your boss gets you out of any gift-giving obligations that you might otherwise feel; it would be incredibly unseemly for her to expect an employee to give gifts to her relatives.
 (Whether or not she does expect them isn’t really the point; the point is that it would be so unseemly that you can just proceed on the assumption that of course you’re not on the hook for those.)
-You may also like:is my boss taking advantage of the pandemic?our boss's wife camps out in our office for hours at a timemy boss called me "overly emotional" because I cried at work when I thought my grandmother was dying { 90 comments }
+You may also like:is my boss taking advantage of the pandemic?our boss's wife camps out in our office for hours at a timemy boss keeps warning me she'll get in trouble if I commit fraud (I'm not) { 90 comments }

 Cantaloupe* November 8, 2016 at 11:08 am I love your advice – it is a nice spin on “It’s not you, it’s me”.
 Considering she is crying about personal matters at work, I can only imagine what would happen if OP hurt her feelings.